Strong-Rod® Systems Threaded Rod (ATS)

 The Strong-Rod ATS is a tension transfer element within the anchor tiedown system (ATS) for shearwall overturning restraint.
 These rods are threaded on both ends, with the top end having 12" or 48" of thread to allow for the distance that the rod sticks through the floor system, which can vary.
 ATS rods feature etched information on the shank that allows for easy identification in the field.

-For standard-strength ATS-SRx product information, see Canadian Guide C-L-SRSCAN.
-For ASD load values, refer to ATR-X for equivalent Allowable Tension Capacities.
+- For standard-strength ATS-SRx product information, see Strong-Rod ATS-SR. For ASD load values, refer to ATR-X for equivalent Allowable Tension Capacities.

 - Note that rod strength and allowable tension capacity, if using Steel Strong-Rods (ATS-SRxH) for 1 1/8" and 1 1/4" rod diameters, are associated with 120 ksi rod steel.
 When ATS-SRxH and ATS-HSRx are used in the same ATS run or calculation set between restraints, the 120 ksi ATS-SRxH will govern.

 Code Reports & Compliance